redpanda-data/connect/README.md

 [![godoc for Jeffail/benthos][1]][2]
 [![goreportcard for Jeffail/benthos][3]][4]

-Benthos is a service that reads messages from any sources and writes them to any sinks.
-It bridges services and tools together in ways that can simplify your platform or reduce development time.
+Benthos is a service that bridges message queues in ways that can simplify your platform or reduce development time.

 A range of optional buffer strategies are available, allowing you to select a